-

 Because of the historically close links with the land bordering Cheshire to the west, which became modern Wales, there is a history of interaction between Cheshire and North Wales.
 The Domesday Book records Cheshire as having two complete Hundreds (Atiscross and Exestan) that later became the principal part of Flintshire.
 Additionally, another large portion of the Duddestan Hundred later became known as Maelor Saesneg when it was transferred to North Wales.

-other: North West England, Cheshire, Merseyside, Cumbria, Greater Manchester, Lancashire
+Other: North West England, Merseyside, Cheshire, Cumbria, Greater Manchester, Lancashire

-neighbours: East Wales, Derbyshire and Nottinghamshire, Greater Manchester, Shropshire and Staffordshire, Merseyside
+Neighbours: East Wales, Derbyshire and Nottinghamshire, Greater Manchester, Shropshire and Staffordshire, Merseyside

-subregions: Warrington, Cheshire East, Cheshire West and Chester
+Subregions: Warrington, Cheshire East, Cheshire West and Chester

-Suggested citation: Michal Páleník: EU regions - Cheshire - UKD6, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/UKD6
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Cheshire – UKD6, IZ Bratislava, retrieved from: https://www.iz.sk/PUKD6, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 Similar articles